 MSPs and resellers get into trouble when they blur those lines.
 Automation starts passing as a full pentest.
 Reports fill up with weak findings.
 Clients stop seeing why expert testing costs more than a scan, and your margin gets squeezed.

 Match the tool to the business problem.
+Affordable Pentesting AI, Vulnetic, and XBOW fit autonomous testing for MSP service delivery.
 NodeZero and Pentera fit recurring infrastructure validation.
-ProjectDiscovery and Pentest-Tools.com fit lower-cost scanning and pre-assessment work.
-PyRIT, Promptfoo, Giskard, Novee, Lakera, and Garak fit clients building or deploying AI features that need dedicated testing.
+Pentest-Tools.com fits lower-cost scanning and pre-assessment work.
+PyRIT, Promptfoo, Giskard, and Lakera fit clients building or deploying AI features that need dedicated testing.

 Feature lists matter less than delivery fit.
 Before you choose a stack, ask: